 Baudeler has worked with SOIL since its inception in 2006.
 A dynamic community leader, Baudeler became a local government official in his hometown of Milot before his thirtieth birthday.
 Ever dedicated to SOIL's work, Baudeler has divided his time between Port-au-Prince and Milot ever since the 2010 earthquake.
 His passion, intelligence, spirited presence, and light heart keep the entire SOIL team inspired.

 Ghislaine came to SOIL in December of 2012 after working at Univeristé Cumoh.
-She is married and has two children, a son and a daughter.
+She is married and has three children, two sons and a daughter.
 Even though she stays very busy with her work at SOIL, she also manages a small preschool.
 Ghislaine loves the work that SOIL does, and gained an even greater appreciation after lending a hand at the compost site for a morning.
 Her favorite thing about working for SOIL?
 “I love the whole SOIL staff!”

 Port-au-Prince Sanitation Department